 Instead of using a typical clay-based kitty litter, it’s a much more environmentally friendly idea to use a paper based litter.
 This is actually better for rabbit health too.
 The dust from clay based litters can cause respiratory inflammation in rabbits.
 They can also clump up in a rabbit’s stomach if your rabbit eats their litter (as many do).
 Whereas paper-based litters are actually safe for rabbits to ingest.

 There are a number of different brands that are made up of recycled paper or newspaper.
-I like to get the Yesterday’s News litter because it also does a pretty good job at controlling any odor that comes from my rabbit’s urine.
+I like to get the Small Pet Select litter because it also does a pretty good job at controlling any odor that comes from my rabbit’s urine and it’s one of the only brands that doesn’t add baking soda to the litter.

 9. Buy in bulk